vivekghanchi/VideoPlayer/README.md

 # Video Player

-This is an Online Video player where user can have following functionality.
+This is an Online Video player Web application where user can do CRUD Operations.

 ## Functionality
 - Play Video